lingaoliu105/lingaoliu105.github.io/_posts/2024-11-02-mastering-multi-stage-builds-for-efficient-cicd-pipelines.md

 FROM gcr.io/distroless/static-debian12
 ```

-These images don’t include package managers, shells, or other unnecessary components, reducing image size and improving security.
+These images don't include package managers, shells, or other unnecessary components, reducing image size and improving security.

 ### 6. **Combine Related Stages**